 Why Do I Need a Lawyer?

 Mass torts cases involving malfunctioning medical devices are extremely complex.
 A product liability case regarding a defective medical product requires hours of depositions and testimony from medical experts to provide evidence that you suffered serious injuries as a result of using a malfunctioning medical product.
 Gathering and understanding the complex medical information required in your case on your own can be almost impossible, especially when you are suffering from a serious injury.

 Instead, entrust your case to an experienced attorney.
 They can take over the investigation, negotiations, and litigation so that you can focus on your health.
 Someone with experience in this area will know how to prove liability or negligence, how to identify liable parties, and what your claim is worth.
 A good lawyer won’t rest until you receive the maximum amount of compensation possible.

 Why Choose Us?

-Crowe & Mulvey, LLP has secured millions of dollars in lawsuits for victims of malfunctioning medical devices in the Boston area and throughout New England.
+Crowe & Mulvey, LLP has secured millions of dollars in lawsuits for victims of malfunctioning medical devices in Massachusetts and throughout New England.
 With over 100 years of combined legal experience, our attorneys are dedicated to helping clients who were injured due to a medical device manufacturer’s negligence.

 At Crowe & Mulvey, LLP, we use a unique group work method for all our cases.
 Unlike at other law firms where your case would be handled by just one attorney, at Crowe & Mulvey, LLP you will benefit from the unique perspectives and hard work of our entire team of attorneys, paralegals, nurses, clerks, and secretaries.
 Through this method, we are able to ensure that no detail is overlooked, giving you the best chance of success.
 It is part of why we have won so many awards, including being named to the Best Lawyers in America list.